LinkedInLearning/react-hooks-2875133/README.md

 ## Installing
 1. To use these exercise files, you must have the following installed:
-	- [list of requirements for course]
+	- npm (npx)
-2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
+1. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. [Course-specific instructions]
+1. Run `npm i` to install the dependencies
+1. Run `npm start` to run the code

+## Additional information
+The html uses a CDN to load the "Milligram" CSS framework and Roboto Font.

 [0]: # (Replace these placeholder URLs with actual course URLs)